Skip to Content

 1. Set your alarm for 4-5am to catch the peak chorus time.
 The birds are most vocal right before sunrise.

 2. Sit outside with a hot drink and listen intently to the soundscape.
+To identify birds by song, start by learning the vocalizations of common species around you, using recordings and study aids to fine-tune your listening skills with bird song identification resources.
 See how many species you can identify by their distinctive songs and calls.

 3. Use a bird call recording app like Merlin to help ID challenging bird voices.
 With practice, you’ll learn to recognize different species.